Skip to main content

 The South Australian Government has committed to converting the disused railway line through Rosewater and Ottaway into a green open space for the community.

-Funding of $1.5 million has been allocated towards the first stage of the project to undertake detailed site investigations and decommission the rail line.
+Funding of $1.5 million has been allocated towards the first stage of the project.

 The first stage of the project will include: